opnfv/vineperf/docs/testing/developer/devguide/design/vswitchperf_design.rst

   * ``pvpv[number]`` - configures scenario with VMs connected in parallel with optional ``number`` of VMs.
 In case that ``number`` is not specified, then 2 VMs will be used.
 Multistream feature is used to route traffic to particular VMs (or NIC pairs of every VM).
-It means, that VSPERF will enable multistream feature and sets the number of streams to the number of VMs and their NIC pairs.
+It means, that ViNePerf will enable multistream feature and sets the number of streams to the number of VMs and their NIC pairs.
 Traffic will be dispatched based on Stream Type, i.e. by UDP port, IP address or MAC address.